codeAryan21/Career-Crafter/README.md

 ## ✨ Features

 ### For Job Seekers
-- 🔍 Browse and search jobs by company, location, and role
+- 🔍 Browse and search jobs by category and location
 - 📝 Apply for jobs directly through the platform
 - 📄 Upload and download resumes
 - 📊 Track application status
 - 👤 Manage your profile
+- 🔐 Secure JWT-based authentication
+- 🔑 Password reset functionality with OTP

 ### For Recruiters
-- ➕ Post new job listings
+- ➕ Post new job listings with rich text editor
 - 🛠️ Edit and manage existing jobs
 - 👀 View and manage applications
 - 🔐 Secure recruiter authentication and dashboard